LucasSD/market_research/README.md

 # Introduction

 The aim of this project is to create a simple API using Django Rest Framework which allows interaction between two Django models.
-I have used HyperlinkedModelSerializer classes and ModelViewSets to make the API as RESTful as possible, while allowing for full CRUD functionality with the simplest possible code.
+I have used HyperlinkedModelSerializer classes and ModelViewSets to make the API as RESTful as possible, while allowing for full CRUD functionality with the simplest code possible.

 ## Technologies